terrapower/armi/doc/user/inputs/settings.rst

 The above scheme would represent 3 cycles of operation:

-    1. 100% power for 90 days followed by 10 days shutdown (i.e. 90% capacity)
+    1. 100% power for 90 days, split into two segments of 45 days each, followed by 10 days shutdown (i.e. 90% capacity)

-    2. 50% power for 30 days followed by 70 days shutdown (i.e. 15% capacity)
+    2. 50% power for 30 days, split into two segments of 15 days each, followed by 70 days shutdown (i.e. 15% capacity)

-    3. 100% power for 93 days followed by 7 days shutdown (i.e. 93% capacity)
+    3. 100% power for 93 days, split into two segments of 46.5 days each, followed by 7 days shutdown (i.e. 93% capacity)

 In each cycle, criticality calculations will be performed at 3 nodes evenly-spaced through the uptime portion of the cycle (i.e. ``availabilityFactor``*``powerFraction``), without option for changing node spacing or frequency.
 This input format can be useful for quick scoping and certain types of real analyses, but clearly has its limitations.

 To overcome these limitations, the detailed cycle history, consisting of the ``nCycles`` and ``cycles`` settings may be specified instead.
 For each cycle, an entry to the ``cycles`` list is made with the following optional fields:

     * ``name``
     * ``power fractions``
-    * ``cumulative days`` or ``step days``
+    * ``cumulative days``, ``step days``, or ``burn steps`` + ``cycle length``
     * ``availability factor``

 An example detailed cycle history employing all of these fields could look like::

-    nCycles: 3
+    nCycles: 4
     cycles:
       - name: A
-        cumulative days: [1, 2, 98]
+        cumulative days: [1, 1, 98]
         power fractions: [0.1, 0.2, 1]
         availability factor: 0.1
       - name: B